pharanbrush/pharanbrush.github.io/brush-management-tips.md

 **You can make NEW tools in the [Tool] sidebar.
 As many as you sanely want.**

-To make a new tool: drag any sub tool group into an empty space on the [Tool] sidebar or between existing tools.
+To make a new tool: drag any tab into an empty space on the [Tool] sidebar or between existing tools.
 The red indicator will show where the new tool will be inserted.
 ![](img/bm-create-new-tool.gif)

-Dragging an individual brush to the [Tool] sidebar will also make a new tool and a new subtool group for that one brush.
+Dragging an individual brush to the [Tool] sidebar will also make a new tool and a new tab for that one brush.

-Both individual brushes and subtool groups can be moved between existing tools in the [Tools] sidebar.
+Both individual brushes and brush tabs can be moved between existing tools in the [Tools] sidebar.
 The red indicator will show up as a red box around the tool to show where the brush or group will go when you release it.

 **Sometimes you want to get rid of a brush you don't use much but don't want to delete it yet.
 You can move those brushes to a "Recycle Bin" group or tool so they're out of your way but you can dig them up if you need them.**